delmic/odemis/doc/develop/backend-api.rst

     .. py:attribute:: pixelSize

         *(RO VA, tuple of floats, unit=m)* property representing the size of a pixel (in meters).
 More precisely it should be the average distance between the centres of two pixels (for each dimension).

+    .. py:attribute:: softwareTrigger

+        *(Event)* Event provided for convenience (and low latency) to synchronise the DataFlow of the detector.
+After having requested the DataFlow to be synchronised on that event, call ``.notify()`` to start one acquisition.

 DigitalCamera
 =============